 On Saturday morning, Webelos patrols compete in Webelos skills (first aid, fire building, camping skills, games, knots) and during the afternoon local Boy Scout troops teach basic Boy Scout skills.
 The patrols are judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.
 The evening will finish off with an entertaining campfire program.
 After the campfire troops, crews and ships will host a cracker barrel where Webelos and their parent/guardian can tour their campsites and ask questions.

-Pre-registered Webelos will receive an event patch and water bottle.
-The $15 fee also covers activities supplies.
-Patches and water bottles are not guaranteed for late registrations.
-Registration is typically done by the den or unit leader.
-For questions, contact Esther Oderinde.
+Pre-registered Webelos Scouts will receive an event patch and water bottle; registration includes activities supplies.
+Late registration is $21.50 and begins 10/6/17; patches and water bottles are not guaranteed.
+Onsite registration is $26.50.
+Registration is typically completed by the den or unit leader.

 - Additional adults: $5.00